How do you account for health care costs in your retirement planning? If you're like most, you are underestimating these

 Manage Distributions Tax-efficiently

-For high-income taxpayers (for 2018 that means singles with expected income of $85k or more, or married couples at $170k or more), the more you make, the higher your Medicare Part B premiums and the higher your Medicare Part D premiums.
+For high-income taxpayers (for 2021 that means singles with 2019 modified adjusted gross income of $88k or more, or married couples at $176k or more), the more you make, the higher your Medicare Part B premiums and the higher your Medicare Part D premiums.
 Work with a good tax planner or retirement planner to manage distributions more tax efficiently, and potentially keep your Medicare premiums from rising.

 Don't Get Caught Off-Guard